isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

 **Access open-access Google Cloud Storage buckets**

  - All individual processed data files are accessible through GDC Google Cloud Storage buckets; ISB-CGC provides pointers to these files.
-Examples of how to find these URLs are in `this section <Hosted-Data.html>`_, on each Program's documentation page.
+Examples of how to find these URLs are in `this section <Hosted-Data.html>`_, on each Program's documentation page; these SQL queries can also be incorporated into notebooks or workflows.

 **Access controlled data, if needed**